crocs-muni/usable-cert-validation/_guides/mbedtls.md

     content="When using Mbed TLS, it is necessary to concatenate all trusted CA certificates into one file in the PEM format."
 %}

 In some cases, it might be useful to trust an arbitrary certificate authority.
-This could be the case during testing, or within company intranets.
+This could be the case during testing or within company intranets.
 In that case, use arbitrary trusted CA certificate files instead.

 ```c
 /* Structure to load trusted root certs into. */